 Recent advances on natural language processing have made a lot of impact to the fields of information extraction and retrieval.
 Specifically, tasks like entity linking and semantic parsing are crucial to search engine applications such as question answering and document understanding.
 These tasks often require structured learning models, which make predictions on multiple interdependent variables.
 In this talk, we argue that carefully designed structured learning algorithms play a crucial role for entity linking and semantic parsing.
 In particular, we will first present structured learning models for entity linking, where the models jointly detect mentions and disambiguate entities.
 We then show that a novel staged search procedure for question semantic parsing can significantly improve knowledge base question answering systems.
 Finally, I will discuss some challenges and opportunities for machine learning techniques for general semantic parsing tasks.

-Discovering Hidden Structure in the Sparse Regime
+Title: Discovering Hidden Structure in the Sparse Regime

 Speaker: Sham Kakade